katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/README.md

 ***

 **5. Comparing the closing balance of a customer’s first month and the closing balance from their second nth, what percentage of customers:**

-For this question, I created 2 temp tables
-  - Create `temp table #1` from Q4's solution.
-All you have to do is copy + paste the Q4 syntax and create a temp table.
-  - Then, using temp table #1, create `temp table #2` by running a `ROW_NUMBER` function to rank records for individual customer.

 For this question, I have created 2 temporary tables to solve the questions below:
 - Create temp table #1 `customer_monthly_balances` by copying and pasting the code from the solution to Question 4.